 The history of time in the United States features DST during both world wars, but no standardization of peacetime DST until 1966.

-The United Kingdom and Ireland put clocks forward by an extra hour during World War II and experimented with year-round summer time between 1968 and 1971.
+The United Kingdom and Ireland experimented with year-round summer time between 1968 and 1971.

-The United Kingdom and Ireland put clocks forward by an extra hour during World War II and experimented with year-round summer time between 1968 and 1971.
+The United Kingdom and Ireland experimented with year-round summer time between 1968 and 1971.

 As explained by Richard Meade in the English Journal of the (American) National Council of Teachers of English, the form daylight savings time (with an "s") was already much more common than the older form daylight saving time in American English in 1978.

-In 1992, a referendum on the introduction of daylight saving took place in Queensland, Australia, after a three-year trial of daylight saving.
-It was defeated with a 54.5% "no" vote, with regional and rural areas strongly opposed, and those in the metropolitan southeast in favor.
+In 1992, a referendum on the introduction of daylight saving took place in Queensland, Australia, after a three-year trial of daylight saving, which was defeated with a 54.5% "no" vote.

-Mexico observed summertime daylight saving time starting in 1996.
+Mexico began observing summertime daylight saving time starting in 1996.

 Since 1996, European Summer Time has been observed from the last Sunday in March to the last Sunday in October; previously the rules were not uniform across the European Union.